+SUBJECT:

-SUBJECT: Status Update to the Office of Inspector General's (OIG) Final Report dated June 26, 2023: Investigation and Review of the Federal Bureau of Prisons' Custody, Care, and Supervision of Jeffrey Epstein at the Metropolitan Correctional Center in New York, New York
+Status Update to the Office of Inspector General's (OIG) Final Report dated June 26, 2023: Investigation and Review of the Federal Bureau of Prisons' Custody, Care, and Supervision of Jeffrey Epstein at the Metropolitan Correctional Center in New York, New York

-The Federal Bureau of Prisons (FBOP or Bureau) appreciates the opportunity to provide a response to the Office of the Inspector General's above referenced memorandum received on December 22, 2024.
+The Federal Bureau of Prisons (BOP) appreciates the opportunity to provide a response to the Office of the Inspector General's above referenced memorandum received on April 2, 2025.
 The Bureau has completed its review of the analysis and offers the following status update regarding the analysis and its recommendations.